hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 </figure>
 </center>

 Stare at the top cross (**+**).
 You should be able to recognize the **V** to its left.
 Now, what happens if you stare at the lower cross?
 Now the **V** to its left itsn't recognizable, because it's in-between the **X** and the **K**.
 People viewing just the bottom cross might see a jumble of letters to the left.
-So this isn't just about blurry vision—it's the crowding of the letters that make it hard to recognize them.

-This illustrates the idea that, contrary to what many researchers think, [peripheral vision isn't just blurry vision](https://www.annualreviews.org/doi/abs/10.1146/annurev-vision-082114-035733).
+So this [isn't just about blurry vision—it's the crowding of the letters](https://www.annualreviews.org/doi/abs/10.1146/annurev-vision-082114-035733) that make it hard to recognize them.
 The brain encodes peripheral vision with statistics, and these statistics get muddled with _crowding_.
 One letter alone on a white background is easy to recognize, while the other letter surrounded by others is hard to recognize.